 My upstairs neighbor actually wanted to check out this Heat and Eat dish to see if it was worth it.
 She invited my wife and myself to dinner for a review and tasting.

 So how was it?
-Well I was at bit surprised at how good this dish actually tasted.
+Well I was at bit surprised at how good the dish actually tasted.
 In fact, all three of us who tried it all said it was quite tasty, though we all thought there were a few things that could be improved.
-Like is should have more capers.
+Needs way more capers to start with.

 My neighbor who loves capers almost as much as I do, wanted more capers.
 Since we had them in the fridge, we tossed in a tablespoon of capers in the sauce, and that did make it better.
+Capers are the whole point for me; This needs capers added.
+So get a jar if you don’t have any.
 We also thought some fresh lemon would improve it so we added a squeeze of lemon juice.
 Those simple things really improved the whole dish and made it taste almost homemade.

 If you don’t have a jar of capers in the fridge (I do) then at least give this a squeeze of a quarter of a lemon, as that will really improve the sauce to make it taste almost homemade.
 If you add a tablespoon of butter that would not be amiss either!